Cool-MGKJ/SignData/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.12 for mediapipe
 - Webcam/camera connected to your computer
 - Windows, macOS, or Linux